Myrroddin/elvui_progressive_databars_colours/README.md

 - Blend the alpha/opacity of the bar as you gain reputation
 - Pre-defined colours which you can change in ElvUI's main settings > DataBars and main settings > Tooltip
-- Fills the repuation bar at Exalted (not applicable in Retail for Paragon factions)
+- Fills the repuation bar at Exalted (not applicable in Retail for Paragon or "Major" factions)
 - Fills the reputation bar at Hated until you start gaining reputation
 - Friendship factions (Mists & retail) are adjusted based on the number of ranks the faction has, meaning some may display higher than Hated colour to start and cap at Exalted colour